D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.8
+- new component: Misc spell tweaks (classic and EEs).
+This has 3 tweaks:
+	- Damage party friendly (relative to caster)
+	- Hit stun on damage (1 second)
+	- No mage school restrictions
+- Safe to install at end-of-order.
+Install after any mods that adds spells or items.
+- It has multiple subcomponents.
+You can install all tweaks, just 1 tweak, or any combo of 2.
+- The damage ones will also check item spells (wands, potions, etc.).
+- See readme on GitHub for more info.

 v7.7
 - IWD2: Updated crash fix from last update ("Give party starting items" with G3 NPC mod).
 New version of NPC mod broke the previous fix, so it's been adjusted to work with both old and new versions of the mod.
 - Fixed possible install error on Mac systems, caused by using text files without extensions.